Skip to main content

 Dependencies

 Click "Requirements" on the top-right menu of the code editor to set Python packages for the app.
-This is limited to packages compatible with Pyodide.
+Only packages compatible with Pyodide are supported.
 Please get in touch if you need help with a specific package.

 import micropip